shibukebi/hello-world/README.md

 # hello-world
 welcome to the code world
+I'm shinukebi a fresh man to the code world